2023 Solar Incentives Guide for Pleasant Grove, AL - Tax Credits & Rebates

-If your solar panels were installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
-If your system was installed between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the date of installation.
-Speaking with the company that installed your system, or any local Pleasant Grove solar installer, can help you learn what incentives you qualify for.
+If your solar system was installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
+If your system was installed between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the year it was installed.
+Speaking with a representative from the company that installed your solar system, or any local Pleasant Grove solar installer, can help you understand what incentives you can apply for.

-The order in which incentives are applied might vary depending on which incentives you receive but generally yes, you can claim multiple types of incentives for your solar project.
-Check with your solar installer or a local tax professional to make sure you are claiming all the incentives you are eligible for and applying them in the correct order.
+The order that incentives will be applied in could vary depending on which incentives you receive but typically yes, you can claim multiple types of incentives for your solar project.
+Speak to your solar installer or a local tax professional to ensure you are claiming all possible incentives and applying them in the correct order.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.

 Solar incentive research was conducted by Melissa Smith and Karsten Neumeister.
 Local data analysis was conducted by James Savino.
 See something we missed or could do better?
 Email the editor.